On the Weyl problem for complete surfaces in the hyperbolic and anti-de Sitter spaces: The Weyl problem for unbounded surfaces in anti-de Sitter

 \subsubsection{Existence results for domains with a quasicircle at infinity}

-Without the asumption of a surface group acting, there are some recent existence results but only for metrics of constant curvature.
+Without the asumption of a surface group acting, there are some recent existence results but without uniqueness so far.

-The main result of \cite{convexhull} is that the existence part of Question $W^{thin}_{\AdS^3}$ has a positive answer for metrics of constant curvature $K\leq -1$: given $K\leq -1$ and a quasi-symmetric homeomorphism $\sigma:\RP^1\to \RP^1$, there exists a convex domain $\Omega\subset \AdS^3$ with boundary at infinity a quasi-circle, such that the induced metrics on the two boundary components of $\Omega$ have constant curvature $K$, and the gluing map at infinity between them is equal to $\sigma$.
+The main result of \cite{convexhull} is that the existence part of Question $W^{\Omega}_{\AdS^3}$ has a positive answer for metrics of constant curvature $K\leq -1$: given $K\leq -1$ and a quasi-symmetric homeomorphism $\sigma:\RP^1\to \RP^1$, there exists a convex domain $\Omega\subset \AdS^3$ with boundary at infinity a quasi-circle, such that the induced metrics on the two boundary components of $\Omega$ have constant curvature $K$, and the gluing map at infinity between them is equal to $\sigma$.
+Recently, this result has been extended by A. Mesbah \cite{mesbah2024} to metrics of variable curvature, under the hypothesis of bounded derivatives (see Definition \ref{df:bounded-der}).